 Step 1 — Name your sync

-Enter a descriptive name for this sync configuration.
-A clear name helps when you have multiple syncs for different sources or departments.
+Enter a descriptive name for the sync configuration.
+A clear name helps when you manage multiple syncs for different sources or departments.

 Step 2 — Upload the template

-Download the Excel template and fill it in with your user data.
+Download the Excel template and populate it with your user data.
 Select Download Template to get the file.

-Open the downloaded file in Excel (or any spreadsheet application) and fill in the rows.
+Open the file in a spreadsheet application and fill in the rows.
 Each row represents one user.
-When your file is ready, upload it in this step.
+When your file is ready, upload it.

 The template includes a sample row in italics that shows the expected format.
-Delete this row before uploading.
+Delete this row before you upload the file.

 Step 3 — Define behavior